-Windrush victim ‘locked out” of Britain for years says he’s now homeless
+Windrush victim ‘locked out’ of Britain for years says he’s now homeless

 His case has been backed by Labour MP Dawn Butler, who also chairs the All-Party Parliamentary Group for Jamaica, who said: “It is disheartening to continue to hear of situations where those wronged by the Windrush scandal are still suffering.

-“It is clear that the process needs to be taken out of the hands of the Home Office and given to an independent body, so that there can be swift resolutions to these cases."
+“It is clear that the process needs to be taken out of the hands of the Home Office and given to an independent body, so that there can be swift resolutions to these cases.’’

 Born in Jamaica, Mr Foster grew up in the UK after coming as part of the Windrush generation in 1960.
-His father Clovis worked in construction and decorating when the family settled in south London, while his mother, Gwendolyn, worked as a cleaner and in factories while raising six children.
+His father, Clovis, worked in construction and decorating when the family settled in south London, while his mother, Gwendolyn, worked as a cleaner and in factories while raising six children.

-“My parents came to this country from Jamaica back in the day and helped to rebuild it after the war which instils in me a sense of pride,” he said.
+“My parents came to this country from Jamaica back in the day and helped to rebuild it after the war which instils in me a sense of pride,” Mr Foster said.
 “My father, in particular, went through hell and high water trying to rebuild the UK in the 60s.”

 Mr Foster spent much of his adult life in the US and Canada, and sought to return to the UK in 2018, but says he was wrongly denied entry and told he was not a British citizen, so he moved back to Jamaica.